-The case of {\em coupled prosumption} of a single resource is characterized by the constraint \eqref{eq:limit}.
+The case of {\em coupled prosumption} of a single resource is characterized by the constraint \eqref{eq:limit}, that is, consumption and production are coupled through the desired value of utilization of the resource.
 The algorithm follows the case of exclusive consumption closely taking into account the cost function as discussed in the problem formulation (Section \ref{prob_form}).
-Before proceeding, note that the following discussion extends to an arbitrary number of resources, but is presented for a single resource, both to aid exposition, and to be consistent with the application class that is the principal consideration in this paper.
-Preliminary results for multiple resource allocation is presented in \cite{Syed2018}.
-With this background in mind, following the discussion for consumption, $\tau_x$, $\tau_y$ denote the gain parameters for consumption and production, $\Omega_x(k)$, $\Omega_y(k)$ denote the {\em feedback signals} for both processes, and $C_x, \; C_y$ represent the respective contract (capacity) constraints.
-We assume the existence of a centralized control unit (sharing platform) that can measure aggregate response of the community and broadcast a feedback signal at each time instant $t_k$ for both consumption and production type.
-Specifically, the sharing platform updates the feedback signal $\Omega_x(k)$ as follows:
+Before proceeding, note that the following discussion extends to an arbitrary number of resources, but is presented for a single resource, both to aid exposition and to be consistent with the application class that is the principal consideration in this chapter.
+Interested readers can look at \cite{Syed2018} for preliminary results on multi-resource allocation.
+With this background in mind, following the discussion for consumption, let us assume that in a prosumer market there is a community of $N$ prosumers.
+The prosumer community sells the excess resource to an external community.
+Furthermore, let $\tau_x$, $\tau_y$ denote the gain parameters for consumption and production, $\Omega_x(k)$, $\Omega_y(k)$ denote the {\em feedback signals} for both processes, and $C_x, \; C_y$ represent the respective contract (capacity) constraints.
+We assume the existence of a centralized control unit (sharing platform) in the prosumer market that can measure the aggregate response of the prosumer community and broadcast a feedback signal in the prosumer market at each time instant $t_k$, for both consumption and production type.
+Specifically, the sharing platform updates the feedback signal $\Omega_x(k)$, as follows:

 with $\Omega_y(k)$ updated analogously.
 After receiving a feedback signal prosumer $i$'s algorithm responds in a probabilistic manner.
-The probability that prosumer $i$ will respond to the feedback signal is given by:
+The probability that prosumer $i$ responds to the feedback signal is given by: